La Perouse Circuit Walk to Cape Banks

 How to Get There

-The start of the walking track to Cape Banks and beyond is at the southern end of Cann Park in La Perouse (see map location).
+The best place to start this walking track is at the southern end of Cann Park in La Perouse (see map location).

 To get there, follow Bunnerong Road or Anzac Parade to La Perouse Point.
-The best spot to park your car is right in front of Cann Park, where you can enjoy four hours of free parking.
+Ample parking is available right in front of Cann Park.

-If that’s full, try parking somewhere along the loop road in La Perouse or otherwise nearby suburban street parking.
+Should that car park be at capacity, try parking somewhere along the loop road in La Perouse or nearby suburban street parking.

 Cann Park in La Perouse